parallelwindfarms/parareal/paper/paper.md

 inside.
 Our module is general enough to be able to tackle generic parsing problems, and we published it independently [@byteparsing2021].

-## Vectors

-We define a `Vector` as an object that stores the complete state of the simulation at any given time.
-OpenFOAM nativelly stores this information as a set of files on a folder structure.
-For the purpose of Parareal we need to be able to add and subtract vectors.
-We implemented the class `Vector` for OpenFOAM snapshots by keeping every instance inside its own dedicated case folder.
-When we need to add two vectors, we clone the first and then modify the field values of the cloned instance in place.
-Cloning a vector amounts to copying the basic folder structure of an OpenFOAM case directory, together with the time directory containing the field values for that snapshot.

 <!-- TODO: consider keeping only one example -->
 ## Test problem 1: 2D laminar flow inside a pipe